Koch family: Public policy

 The Koch family funding apparatus has been funding conservative and libertarian groups through think tanks for over forty years.
 The Cato Institute, which Charles Koch helped create in 1974, is consistently ranked as among the top 25 U.S. think tanks overall in terms of influence on public policy in the United States.
 In 2015, the Kochs worked with the American Civil Liberties Union on criminal justice reform, specifically in the realm of civil asset forfeiture.
 The Kochs have also worked to push legislation aiming to adjust federal sentencing guidelines and reduce prison populations.

-According to a report by American University's Investigative Reporting Workshop, the Koch brothers have built "what may be the best funded, multifaceted, public policy, political and educational presence in the nation today."
+According to a report by American University's Investigative Reporting Workshop, the Koch brothers have built "what may be the best funded, multifaceted, public policy, political and educational presence in the nation today".
 Opposition to the government spending any money on climate change is among this network's activities.
-Anthropogenic climate change skeptic Willie Soon received more than $500,000 from the Charles G. Koch Charitable Foundation and a trust used by the Kochs.
-The primary recipients of Koch contributions, including Americans for Prosperity, The Heritage Foundation, and the Manhattan Institute, actively oppose clean energy and carbon legislation and are skeptical of climate science.
-In fact, the Koch brothers were involved in the first known gathering of climate change skeptics in 1991.
+Anthropogenic climate change denier Willie Soon received more than $500,000 from the Charles G. Koch Charitable Foundation and a trust used by the Kochs.
+The primary recipients of Koch contributions, including Americans for Prosperity, The Heritage Foundation, and the Manhattan Institute, actively oppose clean energy and carbon legislation and who reject climate science.
+In fact, the Koch brothers were involved in the first known gathering of climate change deniers in 1991.
 Organized by the Cato Institute, the meeting shifted the position of the Republican Party on climate change.
 While George H. W. Bush had still supported research into global warming under the Global Change Research Act of 1990, acceptance of scientific evidence on climate change began to weaken due to the Koch family's influence.